Obson/MicroSim-GUI/README.md

 # MicroSim

+Note: I have resurrected this project after a gap of about six years.
+The previous version worked but was very limited.
+I have not yet update the documenation, which is completely out of date and is best ignored!

 **MicroSim** is a micro-economic modelling program designed to complement SimX (which is a *macro*-economic modelling system).
 Like SimX, it provides its own graphics, but it can also output its results in the form of a CSV file which can be read into a spreadsheet for further analysis or formatting.

 ### Technicalities ###